 4. Hike the Five-Lakes Trail

-The 5-Seeweg (5 Lakes Walk) is a must do if you’re looking to get out and about in Zermatt.
-The 9.8km two and a half hour hike is mostly downhill and offers picture perfect views of the Matterhorn, the mountain can even be seen as a reflection in 3 of the 5 lakes.
-If you’re up for it you can take a side route off the beaten path to Fluealp, which is a quiet stop with two small lakes and a picturesque view of the Matterhorn.
+The 5-Seeweg (5 Lakes Walk) is a must do if you’re looking to get out and about in the the Alps.
+The 9.8km, two and a half hour hike is mostly downhill and offers picture perfect views of the Matterhorn.
+The mountain can even be seen as a reflection in 3 of the 5 lakes.
+If you’re up for more hiking, you can take a side route off the beaten path to Fluealp, which is a quiet stop with two small lakes and a picturesque view of the Matterhorn.
 It’s the perfect place to have a picnic!

-After descending save yourself for a stop at Chez Vrony, a fantastic oasis with great food, design, and atmosphere.
+After descending save yourself for a stop at Chez Vrony, a fantastic restaurant with great food, design, and atmosphere.

 5. Eat Swiss cuisine

-Swiss cuisine is heavily characterized by local ingredients such as cheese, dried meats, wines and garden vegetables, especially salad veggies.
+Swiss cuisine is heavily characterized by local ingredients such as cheese, dried meats, garden veggies and wines.
 Our favourite Swiss dish is Raclette.
 The dish is traditionally prepared by cutting a big wheel of Raclette cheese in half, sticking the cut side under a heating element and waiting until the cheese is golden and bubbling.
 Cheese lovers rejoice!
 The bubbling melted cheese is then scraped off onto a plate and served with boiled baby potatoes, pickles and baby onions.
 YUM!!!
 Look out for “Raclette a discression” (all you can eat) and pig out to your heart’s content, plate after plate.

 Our next favourite dish is cheese fondue and fondue chinoise (meat fondue with broth).
 We usually have a starter cheese fondue before our fondue chinoise, which typically consists of slices of pork, beef and veal and an assortment of dipping sauces.
 Be careful, prices are usually listed per serving with a 2 serving minimum, so it can become a bit more expensive than it leads on.

-6. Play tennis in the beautiful centre city courts
+6. Play tennis in the beautiful Zermatt courts